- Literacy Links

 A statewide public awareness campaign about reading aloud to children through school and community efforts that develop lifelong readers providing informational materials, presentations and workshops, and sponsors Nebraska’s Read Aloud to a Child Month in November.

 Jumpstart Read for the Record

-A campaign that brings children and adults together to read the same book, on the same day (early October), in homes, schools, and communities all over the world, sponsored by Jumpstart and Pearson Foundation.
+A campaign that brings children and adults together to read the same book, on the same day (early October), in homes, schools, and communities all over the world.
 The campaign also kicks off Jumpstart’s yearlong program, preparing preschool children in low-income neighborhoods for success in school and life.

 Golden Sower Award

 Nebraska’s Children’s Choice Award, sponsored by the Nebraska Library Association

 This year-round program focuses on motivating children and teens to read through events, partnerships, and reading resources.
 Sponsored by National Education Association with a celebration held on or near March 2, Dr. Seuss’ birthday, and Lorax Student Earth Day, on April 22nd

 One Book, One Nebraska

 A program to promote Nebraska citizens to celebrate the literacy richness of the state through reading and activies of the same book throughout Nebraska